 - 11.1.1 On the basis of a five (5) period teaching assignment, regular day classroom teachers may be assigned a pupil load of 172 for first and second semesters.
-Teachers at the continuation high school shall be assigned a pupil load not to exceed 125 based on an average class size ratio of 25:1.
-Pupil load for teachers at the online high school will be evaluated annually. - 11.1.1.1 Leveling of classes shall occur within eighteen (18) school days after the start of first semester and eight (8) days after the start of the second semester. - 11.1.1.2 If a teacher's pupil load is 173-176 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$1,000.
+Teachers at Valley View High School shall be assigned a pupil load not to exceed 125 based on an average class size ratio of 25:1.
+Pupil load for teachers at Chaffey District Online High School will be evaluated annually. - 11.1.1.1 Leveling of classes shall occur within eighteen (18) school days after the start of first semester and eight (8) days after the start of the second semester.
+Consideration will be given for the equitable distribution of the total number of students enrolled in classes.
+Consideration will be given for the equitable distribution of students with disabilities. - 11.1.1.2 If a teacher's pupil load is 173-176 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$1,000.
 If the teacher's pupil load is 177-179 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$2,000.
 If the teacher's pupil load exceeds 179 as approved by administration eighteen (18) days into the first semester and/or eight (8) days into the second semester, the teacher will be compensated \$2,500.
-A teacher may receive up to one stipend per semester.
-For the 2016-17 and 2017-18 school years, each comprehensive site shall not exceed five (5) stipends, with the exception of Etiwanda, Los Osos, and Rancho Cucamonga High Schools being allowed more than five (5) stipends. - 11.1.1.2.1 When a teacher determines that their pupil load exceeds 172, they shall notify administration.
+A teacher may receive up to one stipend per semester. - 11.1.1.2.1 When a teacher determines that their pupil load exceeds 172, they shall notify administration.
 If the pupil is not rescheduled by the end of the following work day, the teacher shall receive compensation as in 11.1.1.2. - 11.1.1.3 On the basis of a five (5) period teaching assignment, physical education teachers may be assigned a pupil load of 240.
-At alternative schools, physical education classes shall not exceed 40 pupils. - 11.1.1.4 Teachers who teach a combination of traditionally large classes shall have a class load for the other classes prorated at a ratio of 172/5 per class. - 11.1.2 The District shall attempt to maintain a pupil/teacher ratio so as to provide maximum state apportionment for its independent study programs. - 11.1.2.1 Teachers at continuation high schools who teach a combination of physical education and other classes shall have a class load for the other classes prorated at a ratio of 125/5 per class.
+At alternative schools, physical education classes shall not exceed 40 pupils. - 11.1.1.4 Teachers who teach a combination of traditionally large classes shall have a class load for the other classes prorated at a ratio of 172/5 per class. - 11.1.2 The District shall attempt to maintain a pupil/teacher ratio so as to provide maximum state apportionment for its independent study programs. - 11.1.2.1 Teachers at Valley View High School who teach a combination of physical education and other classes shall have a class load for the other classes prorated at a ratio of 125/5 per class.